06 Apr A Dead Tooth Is More Common Than You Thought – Here’s How To Fix It By Ope Sodeinde, London Dental Specialists

-The words pulpal necrosis don’t exactly inspire visions of healthy and beautiful smiles, do they?
-This is the technical term for a dead tooth, and it may surprise you to learn that almost one in three adults in the UK have tooth decay.
+The words pulpal necrosis is the technical term for a dead tooth and it may surprise you to learn that almost one in three adults in the UK have tooth decay.
 That’s 31 per cent!
-It occurs when the pulp tissue in the inner core of the tooth undergoes necrosis – or in other words, dies.
+Pulpal necrosis occurs when the pulp tissue in the inner core of the tooth dies.

 The main symptoms of pulpal necrosis are pain, discoloration (which occurs because blood vessels have ruptured), and swelling.
 If you’re experiencing any of these symptoms, it’s advisable that you see your root canal specialist.
-In the meantime, though, I’ve put together this blog to act as a supportive guide for anyone concerned about the health of their smile.
+Complete the form on this page and let us look after you.

 What causes pulpal necrosis?

-Every time a tooth experiences decay (due to sugars in our diet), the process causes scar tissue formation inside the inner core of the tooth.
-Teeth are essentially hollow right in the middle, and that hollow section is full of blood vessels, nerves, and general connective tissue.
+Every time a tooth experiences decays scar tissue is formed inside the pulp of the tooth.
+Teeth are hollow in the middle and that hollow section is full of blood vessels and nerves.

 Continuous or untreated tooth decay means more and more scar tissue is created, until eventually the core of the tooth is filled with scar tissue and has very little in the way of nerves and blood vessels.
 At this stage, the tooth can no longer protect itself from infection because there are no functioning blood vessels (and therefore no immune cells).
 Bacteria are able to colonise the scar tissue, leading to pain.